mikul1999-pixel/go-explorer/README.md

 # go-explorer

 A small, lightweight HTTP API for managing files on your disk remotely.
+Meant to use as a backup access method or as a building block for a custom UI.

 ## Features